abhishekshahane/username/README.md

 <br></br>
 How to use:
 <br></br>
-All you have to do is modify 'main.py' to add or print your username, like so.
+All you have to do is modify 'main.py' to add or display your username, like so.
 Func is already imported, so don't worry about that.
 <br></br>
-<strong>func.putin(username, website), the username and website being changed with the actual username and website.
-This is for adding your username and website to the database.</strong>
+<strong>func.putin(username, website)</strong>, the username and website being changed with the actual username and website.
+This is for adding your username and website to the database.
 <br></br>
-<strong>func.displayout(website), for displaying the appropriate username.</strong>
+<strong>func.displayout(website)</strong>, for displaying the appropriate username.
 <br></br>
 <h2>Enjoy!</h2>